outbe/outbe-l2-contracts/docs/consumption-record.md

 ## Integration with CRA Registry

-The contract depends on the CRA Registry to:
+The contract depends on the CRARegistryUpgradeable to:
 - Verify CRA active status before allowing submissions (both single and batch)
 - Maintain centralized CRA management
 - Provide access control for the consumption record system

+**Important:** Both contracts use the same UUPS proxy pattern and CREATE2 deployment for consistent addresses across networks.
 The registry address can be updated by the owner to allow for upgrades or migrations.

 ## TypeScript Client Library